The request list of the Network Monitor shows a list of all the network requests made in the course of loading the page.

 To filter by URL, use the search box in the toolbar.
 Click in the search box, or press Ctrl + F (or Cmd + F on a Mac), and start typing.
 The list of network requests will be filtered to include only requests that contain your filter string, in either the Domain or the File portions.

-From Firefox 45, you can filter requests that don't contain your filter string by prefixing your query with the "-" operator.
+You can filter requests that don't contain your filter string by prefixing your query with the "-" operator.
 For example, the query "-google.com" will show all requests that don't have "google.com" in their URL.

 Filtering by properties

 To filter by specific request properties, use the search box in the toolbar.
 The search box recognizes specific keywords, which can be used to filter the requests by specific request properties.
 Those keywords are followed by a colon and a related filter value.
 The filter values are matched case insensitive.
 Prepending a minus (

 -) negates the filter.
 You can combine different filters together by seperating them with a space.

 ||Shows resources that have the specific HTTP status code.||

 ||Shows resources that have were requested via the specific HTTP request method.||

 ||Shows resources coming from a server with the specified IP.||

 ||Shows resources matching a specific cause type.
 The types can be found in the description of the cause column.||